 She’s a country music star who’s lost everything.
-He’s a billionaire who needs a housekeeper.
-A fake engagement may be the answer.
+He’s wealthy and needs a housekeeper.

 Carly Daniels’ manager left Nashville—with all of her money.
 She’s broke and hiding from the world.
 But she’s willing to scrub and clean to pay rent.

-Jake Anderson is a self-made billionaire.
+Jake Anderson is wealthy.
 His grandmother’s coming to visit, so he needs a new housekeeper to keep things clean.
 He finds the right woman to hire, but she has a secret she isn’t sharing.